 At noon hour when the weather is rainy or severely cold, the students are kept indoors.
-At the teachers discretion, students in the lower grades students will be kept indoors when the wind-chill reaches 15 degrees Fahrenheit or for the upper grades when the wind-chill reaches 10 degrees Fahrenheit.
+Students in the lower grades students will be kept indoors when the wind-chill reaches 15 degrees Fahrenheit or for the upper grades when the wind-chill reaches 10 degrees Fahrenheit.